 Preliminary Studies

 The principal investigator (PI) and co-Investigator (co-I), Dr. Lounsbury, were invited by VA Palo Alto Healthcare System (VAPAHCS) Director of Outpatient Mental Health, Dr. Lindley (co-I), to help the outpatient system increase the number of patients who attend EBPs.
 In January 2015, staff began by agreeing to a goal that all new depression and PTSD patients would be scheduled for EBPsy, and set a goal for new patients to complete two EBPsy sessions within 30 days.
-This led to an increase in EBPsy scheduling, but time from intake-to-EBPsy still ranged from 7 to 73 days, with delays associated with significantly lower probability that the patient completed eight sessions X2(2, N = 375) = 14.82, p < .001.
+This led to an increase in EBPsy scheduling, but time from intake to first EBPsy session still ranged from 7 to 73 days, with delays associated with significantly lower probability that the patient completed eight sessions X2(2, N = 375) = 14.82, p < .001.
 This highlighted how a service delivery problem (timing) was interacting with an implementation outcome (reach).
 [79] Although some progress was made, it was unclear how gains were achieved or would be sustained.
-Staff lacked explanations for ongoing variability and did not know what caused the discrepancy between scheduling and completing an EBPsy visit, which remained stubbornly at 8-10% below the national average.
+Staff lacked explanations for ongoing variability and did not know what caused the discrepancy between scheduling and completing an EBPsy visit, which remained stubbornly at 8-10%, below the national average.
 Performance measures highlighted the implementation problem, but not what stakeholders could do about it.

 Participatory System Dynamics Modeling (PSD) Implementation Strategy.
 We were invited in by a large, complex outpatient system to enlist a multi-dimensional EBP implementation strategy that could improve dynamic workflows and deliver multiple EBPs despite constant changes in staff.
 [84] We selected PSD as our implementation strategy and our approach.
 PSD has been used in government, industry and communities to optimize systems by uncovering how system structures that create delays (e.g., wait-times) and accumulations (e.g., patients in the system) “feedback” on one another.
-[91–94] SD modeling was used to expand the reach of EBPs that reduced Veteran homelessness by 33% over four years, [95–97] and identify dynamics maintaining the backlog of Veteran benefits claims.[98,99] SD simulations also evaluated the population impacts of alternative system-wide EBP implementations.
-[100,101] A recent Institute of Medicine and Centers for Medicare and Medicaid Services report identified 1) misaligned demand and resources, 2) uneven processes, 3) non-integrated data tools and 4) lack of leader empowerment in VA, and recommended use of system dynamics (SD) simulation modeling to improve patient access.
+[91–94] System dynamics (SD) modeling was used to expand the reach of EBPs that reduced Veteran homelessness by 33% over four years, [95–97] and identify dynamics maintaining the backlog of Veteran benefits claims.[98,99] SD simulations also evaluated the population impacts of alternative system-wide EBP implementations.
+[100,101] A recent Institute of Medicine and Centers for Medicare and Medicaid Services report identified 1) misaligned demand and resources, 2) uneven processes, 3) non-integrated data tools and 4) lack of leader empowerment in VA, and recommended use of SD simulation modeling to improve patient access.
 [77] This is consistent with local staff views that system processes exert interdependent influence on EBP timing and reach CITE.
 These effective prior uses of SD modeling to a) reduce system delays, b) expand EBP reach, and c) evaluate alternative EBP implementations, highlights the promise of PSD for meeting the increasing patient demand for outpatient services with improved EBP implementation, as well as strengths for advancing implementation science with dynamic systems strategies.
 [84]